 Let's see how a structure can be used to group a different kind of information.
 If you've ever looked at an architectural drawing, you know that (at least in the United States) distances are measured in feet and inches.
 (As you probably know, there are 12 inches in a foot.)
 The length of a living room, for example, might be given as 15'-8", meaning 15 feet plus 8 inches.
 The hyphen isn't a negative sign; it merely separates the feet from the inches.
 This is part of the English system of measurement.
-Figure 5 shows typical length measurements in the English system.
+(We'll make no judgment here on the merits of English versus metric.)
+Figure 4.5 shows typical length measurements in the English system.